nikethbayya/-Water-level-IoT-system/README.md

 # -Water-level-IoT-system
 # Need to design a Water level IoT system that should give live feeds of the current water level in the tank to the application on a smartphone.
+# software application used in this project is Blynk app